-While many marketers are in the midst of holiday campaign madness, some are beginning to look ahead to 2019.
+While many marketers are in the midst of holiday campaign madness, some are beginning to look ahead to next year.
 Even among the proactive, many are stuck on analytical autopilot, measuring success against archaic metrics that no longer fit their goals.

 Before current performance against historical KPIs are used to plan for the future, it may be time to turn off analysis autopilot and revisit what’s actually being measured, and why.